WholeNow/MSSegSAM/README.md

 # MSSegSAM

-This project is a specific implementation of the [finestSAM](https://github.com/Marchisceddu/finestSAM) repository, designed for the segmentation of Multiple Sclerosis (MS) lesions in MRI images.
+This project is a specific implementation of the [finestSAM](https://github.com/WholeNow/finestSAM) repository, designed for the segmentation of Multiple Sclerosis (MS) lesions in MRI images.

 The main goal is to perform fine-tuning of the Segment-Anything model by MetaAI on a custom dataset in COCO format, with the aim of providing an effective implementation for predictions using SAM's automatic predictor on medical images.

-> [!NOTE]
-> Currently, this project implements a **classic fine-tuning** approach.

 ## Dataset